 Why a poster is sometimes better than a talk

 Although you could communicate all of the above via a 15-minute talk at the same meeting, presenting a poster allows you to more personally interact with the people who are interested in your topic, and lets you reach people who might not be in your esoteric but no doubt fascinating sub-field.
 Posters are also handy because they can be viewed while you are off at a bar and even after the conference if you find some hallway real estate to pin them up on.
-Finally, presenting a poster is especially recommended if you suck at public speaking.
+Finally, presenting a poster is especially recommended if you suck at public speaking, or suck at speaking a particular language (the reason poster sessions were invented!).
 And, actually, it’s not all about you: science has demonstrated that people forced to stand (think poster session) are more engaged that people sitting in chairs (think conference talk).

 The best general advice I can give a first-time poster constructor is to describe the circumstances in which a poster will eventually be viewed: a hot, loud, congested room with really bad lighting.
 And meeting organizers will invariably situate your poster between two posters that are infinitely more entertaining, such as “Teaching house cats to perform cold fusion” and “Head bobbing and huff-quacking in extraordinarily cute red panda babies.”
 And it gets worse: poster sessions are often concurrent with the meeting’s wine and beer mixer, so participants are often a tad drunk and preoccupied with hitting on the attractive person in the room.
 In these circumstances, your poster needs to be interesting and visually slick if you hope to attract viewers.